Bekyy/Plagiarism-/README.md

-# This work is Paraphrase based plagiarism detection system which aimed at detecting paraphrased document by applying GENISM and NLTK python library in order to improve the available copy paste-based  detection system algorism.
+### This work is a paraphrase-based plagiarism detection system aimed at detecting paraphrased documents by applying GENISM and NLTK python library to improve the available copy-paste-based  detection system algorithm.
-Key responsibilities
+##### Key Responsibilities
- Developing dynamic website that enable the user to check their document.
+ Developing a dynamic website that enables the user to check their document.
- Coding the server-side system using python, and JavaScript  Coding the client-side system using html, bootstrap, and CSS on flask which is a python micro framework.
+ Coding the server-side system using Python, and JavaScript  Coding the client-side system using HTML, bootstrap, and CSS on Flask which is a python micro-framework.